-Point Lobos is a nature reserve which has been set up to help protect the rich natural beauty, wildlife and marine life of the area and is a must for nature lovers visiting the area.
+Point Lobos is a nature reserve set up to help protect the rich natural beauty, wildlife and marine life of the area and is a must for nature lovers visiting the area.
 It is only about 7 miles south of Monterey, so is easy to drive to.

 After our day in Point Lobos, we continued up the coast to upmarket Carmel-by-the Sea.
 This rather stylish village has a selection of stylish homes, exclusive art galleries, jewellers and high-end boutique shops.